gravitational/protoc-gen-terraform/README.md

 Target Terraform object must have AttrTypes for all fields of Object.

 The following rules apply:
-1. All attributes are marked as known.
+1. All target attributes are marked as known.
 2. In case an attribute is present in AttrTypes, but is missing in AttrValues, it is created.

 ## Note on gogoproto.customtype